GravityPDF/gravity-pdf-documentation/docs/v6/extensions/reports-for-gfchart-add-on.md

 Before you do anything, you should determine what type of report you need, as this will establish which Gravity Form you configure.
 For example, if you want to generate a report for every form submission, you'll setup your reports directly on the desired form.
 This setup is useful, but not limited to, the following use-cases:

 1. **Donation / Charity Auction** - a donation is made via Gravity Forms, and the report includes a chart showing the total amount raised.
-A variation on this is a charity aution where the chart shows the total amount raised / voted for each item.
+A variation on this is a charity auction where the chart shows the total amount raised / voted for each item.
 1. **Quiz** - after completing a quiz/survey, the report contains chart(s) showing the aggregate results.
 1. **Event/Booking/Registration/Subscription** - after completing the form, a report PDF is sent showing other user's demographics.
 1. **Report on demand** - rather than scheduling reports, you can create a form that will send out the report on submission.